haandol/nextjs-s3-deploy-block/README.md

-# Next.js S3 Deploy Block
+# Next.js S3 Deployment Block

-This repository is for hosting Nextjs project using private S3(no public-read) via Cloudfront
+This repository is for hosting Nextjs project Cloudfront with Origin Access Identity

+Cloudfront with Origin Access Identity(OAI) allows you to hosting static web-site on S3 keep blocking direct access from public

 <img src="img/architecture.png" />